mredulorfiaz/flask-application-with-docker/README.md

 ## Setup
 1. Clone the repository
-2. Make sure you have docker-compose installed
+2. Make sure you have docker installed
-3. Run the command `cd flask-application-with-docker && docker-compose up`
+3. Run the command `cd flask-application-with-docker && docker-compose up` or `cd flas-application-with-docker && docker compose up`
 4. Browse the application with [http://localhost:9998](http://localhost:9998)